helidon-io/helidon/examples/microprofile/graphql/README.md

-See [here](https://github.com/eclipse/microprofile-graphql) for more information on the Microprofile GraphQL Specification as well as the [Helidon documentation](https://helidon.io/docs/v2/#/mp/introduction/01_introduction) for and introduction to using GraphQL in Helidon MP.
+See [here](https://github.com/eclipse/microprofile-graphql) for more information on the Microprofile GraphQL Specification as well as the [Helidon documentation](https://helidon.io/docs/v2/#/mp/introduction/01_introduction) for an introduction to using GraphQL in Helidon MP.

 ## Running the example